Manly Vale - Allambie Heights

 Manly Vale - Allambie Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Manly Vale - Allambie Heights significantly surpasses broader benchmarks.
-As of 2021, 42.9% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Educational attainment in Manly Vale - Allambie Heights is significantly higher than national and state averages.
+As of 2021, 42.9% of residents aged 15 years and above have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 29.1%, followed by postgraduate qualifications (10.1%) and graduate diplomas (3.7%).
-Vocational credentials are also prominent, with 28.9% of residents aged 15+ holding such qualifications – advanced diplomas at 12.7% and certificates at 16.2%.
+Vocational credentials are also prominent, with 28.9% of residents aged 15 years and above holding such qualifications - advanced diplomas (12.7%) and certificates (16.2%).

-Educational participation is high, with 32.6% of residents currently enrolled in formal education.
+Educational participation is high, with 32.6% of residents currently enrolled in formal education as of the latest census.
 This includes 11.9% in primary education, 9.2% in secondary education, and 5.2% pursuing tertiary education.
 As of 2021, there are 8 schools operating within Manly Vale - Allambie Heights, educating approximately 2,791 students.
-The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1120.
-The educational mix includes 5 primary, 2 secondary, and 1 K-12 school.
+The area has significant socio-educational advantages and academic achievement, with an ICSEA score of 1120.
+The educational mix includes 5 primary schools, 2 secondary schools, and 1 K-12 school.

 Frequently Asked Questions - Education